vantage-sh/docs.vantage.sh/docs/autopilot.md

 ## I have existing AWS Savings Plans and Reserved Instances - will Autopilot account for these?

 Yes.
 Autopilot will account for your existing AWS Savings Plans and Reserved Instances.
 You will not be charged for existing AWS Savings Plans or Reserved Instances.
 Even if you feel that you have good coverage with existing AWS Savings Plans and Reserved Instances, you should consider enabling Autopilot as an insurance policy in the event that they expire.
 Autopilot will automatically detect that your coverage is slipping if anything were to expire and purchase additional Reserved Instances to account for things accordingly.

+## How do I register as a seller in the AWS Reserved Instance Marketplace

+Autopilot requires that you register as a seller in the AWS reserved instance marketplace before any actions are taken.
+This is what enables Autopilot to sell reserved instances you are no longer using.
+You can follow these <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ri-market-general.html#ri-market-seller-profile">instructions</a> to complete the seller registration process.
+As part of this process filling out tax information is optional, however Autopilot requires you complete this step in order to ensure your reserved instances can be sold in the marketplace.